near/docs/docs/5.api/rpc/transactions.md

 pub enum TxExecutionStatus {
   /// Transaction is waiting to be included into the block None,
   /// Transaction is included into the block.
-The block may be not finalised yet Included,
+The block may be not finalized yet Included,
-  /// Transaction is included into finalised block IncludedFinal,
+  /// Transaction is included into finalized block IncludedFinal,
-  /// Transaction is included into finalised block +
+  /// Transaction is included into finalized block +
   /// All the transaction receipts finished their execution.
-  /// The corresponding blocks for each receipt may be not finalised yet Executed,
+  /// The corresponding blocks for each receipt may be not finalized yet Executed,
-  /// Transaction is included into finalised block +
+  /// Transaction is included into finalized block +
-  /// Execution of transaction receipts is finalised
+  /// Execution of transaction receipts is finalized
   #[default]
   Final,
 }